 (a) The Employer shall provide a long-term disability insurance plan.
-An early intervention program will be implemented in accordance with Memorandum of Agreement #1 - Early Intervention Program.
+An enhanced disability management program will be implemented in accordance with Memorandum of Agreement #1 - Enhanced Disability Management Program (EDMP) Terms of Reference.

 (b) The plan shall cover post probationary employees and provide such employees with salary continuation until the age of 65 in the event of a disability.